top of page

 Who we are

-We acknowledge that individuals and communities experience poor health due to multiple forms of discrimination such as transphobia, ableism, and others.
-Therefore, we examine discrimination related to caste, colour, ethnicity/race, Indigeneity, migratory status, and religion.
-We were founded, and continue to be led by a group of people who have been historically minoritised.
+We were founded and continue to be led by people who have been historically minoritised.
 While we welcome people of all backgrounds, we are committed to centering the narratives and perspectives of minoritised people.
+Organisationally, we are based in the UCL Institute for Global Health.
+The Race & Health network however is broader and includes people not based in UCL.

 Why we exist